Military Leave for State Employees

 - Has the State provided any additional paid leave?

 - Yes, the State will provide an additional 30 calendar days or 22 workdays of paid leave, called "Supplemental Military Leave", for employees who receive Federal orders or are activated by the Governor for military service in connection with the emergency resulting from the September 11, 2001 tragic events.
-Employees shall continue to be eligible to receive Supplemental Military Leave at full pay through December 31, 2012.
+Employees shall continue to be eligible to receive Supplemental Military Leave at full pay through December 31 of this current year.
 Beginning January 1, 2003, this will also apply to employees activated for reasons other than "initial active duty training."
-Please note: Regardless of the number of times an employee is activated between September 11, 2001 and December 31, 2012, an employee will be entitled to no more than one grant of Supplemental Military Leave at full pay.
+Please note: Regardless of the number of times an employee is activated between September 11, 2001 and December 31 of this current year, an employee will be entitled to no more than one grant of Supplemental Military Leave at full pay.

 - Can I charge my leave accruals after I have exhausted military leave and supplemental military leave in order to continue being paid?